xuankimtran/docs-1/pages/katalon-studio/docs/screenshots-videos.md

 ## View recorded videos

-After running the test suite, navigate to the **Result** tab, you can view the list of test cases in the test cases table with its video attached accordingly.
+After running the test suite, navigate to the **Result** tab.
+You can view the list of test cases in the test cases table with its video attached accordingly.
 Click on the play icon in the **Video** column to play the video.
-Test steps descriptions are embedded as subtitles.
+The videos have test steps descriptions embedded as subtitles.
 For example:

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/video-capturing/image2017-8-25-153A353A13.png)

-The recorded videos are stored in the Report folder of a project.
+Katalon stores recorded videos in the **Report** folder of a project.